Explore the Levels of Change Management

 2. Share the Role You Expect

-It may seem obvious, but it is critical to tell people managers how important their role is in driving successful change.
-When people managers don't understand this, they are more likely to abdicate their responsibilities, feel unprepared or make mistakes, and resist the change.
+It's critical to tell people managers how important their role is in driving successful change.
+When people managers don't understand this, they're more likely to abdicate their responsibilities, feel unprepared, or resist the change.

 Prosci research identifies five key roles of people managers during change, or CLARC: